webplatform/docs/guides/the_basics_of_html/index.md

 In most browsers there is a “Source” or “View Source” option, commonly under the “View” menu.
 Try this now - go to your favourite web site, choose this option, and spend some time looking at the HTML that makes up the structure of the page.

-== The history of HTML ==

-In the article [[The history of the Web|The history of the Internet and the web, and the evolution of web standards]] you learned a little about how the modern Web came about.
-When Tim Berners-Lee invented the World Wide Web, he created both the first web server and web browser and
-[http://www.w3.org/History/19921103-hypertext/hypertext/WWW/MarkUp/MarkUp.html the first version of HTML].

-Whilst HTML has changed considerably since the first days, a lot of the content of modern-day HTML is embodied in that first documentation and more than half of the “tags” described in the original “HTML tags” document still exist.

-As more people started writing web pages and alternatives to the original browser software, more features were added to HTML.
-Many were adopted universally (such as the <code>img</code> element used to insert an image into a document, first implemented in NCSA Mosaic).
-Some were more proprietary and really only used in one or two browsers.
-There was a growing need for standardisation — so that web developers and authors of web browsing software had a document (called a “specification”) that definitively described to them what HTML looked like so they could judge whether they were implementing/using HTML correctly.

-The [http://www.ietf.org/ IETF] (Internet Engineering Task Force — a standards body concerned with inter-operability across the internet) published a draft proposal of HTML in 1993.
-This expired without becoming a standard in 1994, but prompted the IETF to create a working group to look at HTML standardisation.

-In 1995, HTML 2.0 was written, taking ideas from the original HTML draft.
-An alternate proposal called HTML+ was also written by Dave Raggett, which was used as a basis for many of the new elements implemented by browsers (such as the method for inserting images into documents, pioneered by NCSA Mosaic).

-A draft of HTML 3.0 followed later that year, but work on that version was discontinued because of a lack of support for the direction from browser makers.
-HTML 3.2 dropped many of the new features of 3.0, and instead adopted many of the creations of the then-popular browsers Mosaic and Netscape Navigator.

-In 1997, the W3C published HTML 4.0 as a recommendation that adopted more browser-specific extensions but also attempted to rationalise and clean up HTML.
-This was done by marking various elements as deprecated—which means the elements are obsolete and whilst they still exist in this version they will be removed in a later revision.
-This was to encourage better and more semantic use of HTML in documents (described in more detail our [[The_web_standards_model_-_HTML_CSS_and_JavaScript|The web standards model]]).

-HTML 4.01 was published in 1999, with some errata noted in 2001.
-This is the latest version of HTML, although HTML 5 is currently being drafted.

-In 2000, the W3C also published the XHTML 1.0 specification, which was HTML re-structured to be a valid XML document.

-In 2007, the W3C restarted the work on HTML by creating a new working group and adopting the work started by the [[WhatWG]] as [[HTML5]].
-In this course we will be using HTML5, but don't worry — if you have already done some work in HTML4, you won't need to relearn everything.
-HTML5 contains all of HTML4 (albeit with some features redefined), and also adds some new powerful features on top.
-We'll make it clear when something we are talking about is new in HTML5.

-You may also want to read [[HTML/Training/What_is_HTML|What is HTML?]]

 == The structure of an HTML document ==